material-components/material-components-web/packages/mdc-select/README.md

 In order to have an accessible component for users, it's recommended that you follow the WAI-ARIA example for [Collapsible Dropdown Listbox](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html).
-The following is an example of the enhanced select component with all of the necessary aria attributes.
+The following is an example of the select component with all of the necessary aria attributes.

 ```html
 <div class="mdc-select">